Balance Sheet, Explained in Easy Words

 + How often should a balance sheet be prepared? >

-+ What is a company balance sheet? >
++ What is a GAAP balance sheet, and how is it structured? >

-+ What is a simple balance sheet? >
++ What are the steps involved in preparing a balance sheet? >

 + What is the difference between a balance sheet and income statement? >